fidelity/mabwiser/docsrc/installation.rst

 To upgrade to the latest version of the library, run pip install --upgrade mabwiser.

-If you are using the wheel file, run ``git pull origin master`` in the repo folder, and then run ``pip install --upgrade --no-cache-dir dist/mabwiser-X.X.X-py3-none-any.whl``.
+If you are a custom build:
+1. run ``git pull origin master`` in the repo folder
+2. run python setup.py sdist bdist_wheel
+3. run ``pip install --upgrade --no-cache-dir dist/mabwiser-X.X.X-py3-none-any.whl``.